kevinherron/scala-modbus-tcp/README.md

-An aysnchronous/non-blocking high-performance Modbus TCP master/slave implementation built on Netty.
+Async/non-blocking Modbus TCP master and slave implementation for Java and Scala.

 Quick Start
 --------